tbrowder/Raku-Modules/README.md

 NAME
 ====

-**RakudoPkg** - Provides tools for easing use of the 'rakudo-pkg' system for Debian and Ubuntu
+**RakudoPkg** - Provides tools for easing installation and use of the 'rakudo-pkg' system for Debian and Ubuntu

 SYNOPSIS
 ========